UPDATED!!!!

 SAVE THE DATE for the annual Transform Mid-Atlantic's Service-Learning & Civic Engagement (SLCE) conference this fall at American University, on Saturday, October 17, 2026.
-The deadline to submit a proposal is Monday, June 8th.
 There are other ways to engage with the event in participation (registration will be opening later this summer), sponsorships, and Exhibitors (non-profit and Business).

 This SLCE conference has deep roots in UMBC.
 In 2007-2008, Dr. Diane Lee, UMBC's former Dean of Undergraduate Education, funded my proposal to recreate the structure and reach of local conferences planned through the 1990s Learn & Serve America grant.
 That spring, I chaired "Solutions Through Service," which was planned and implemented by our Shriver Living Learning Community.
 In 2013, I chaired the conference's UMBC return as "Community-Based Learning: Getting Real About Civic Engagement."
 Over the years, I've been involved in the planning, but stepped back a little.
 In October 2025, I was reenergized by Coppin State University's event, "Adapting to Tomorrow: Innovating for a Rapidly Changing World," led by Ms. Loretta Campbell.
 This year, I'm excited to be back in the mix to support the Planning Committee.
 More on SLCE history